Tk20 by Watermark

 Only the account activation transfers, not data.
 For technical reasons Tk20 cannot move the contents of your account from one Tk20 system to another.
 Practically, this means that once you move institutions you should consider the Tk20 account at your old institution to be locked out and unavailable.

-Use the guides below to apply to the 2+2 undergraduate and COUNSELING graduate programs.
+Use the guides below to apply to the 2+2, job-embedded, occupational, and counseling programs.

 Video File and Uploading Guidelines